-Accessed date attribute (also called last accessed date) indicates on the file systems level when a file was accessed the last time.
-Last accessed date attribute differs from modified date and file property.
-While modification date and time indicates the last changes in file contents, last accessed date does not necessarily presuppose changes of content.
+Last accessed date indicates when a file was accessed the last time.
+This attribute differs from modified date.
+While modification date indicates the last changes in file contents, the last accessed date does not necessarily presuppose changes of content.
 When a file is modified, modification and last accessed date is set to the same value.
 However if the file is only opened for viewing, copied, moved, or in other words - if file or folder is used in any way, last accessed date is changed to current one.

-Like all file attributes last accessed date is recorded in file system in addition to file, not in the file contents.
-This file systems level date file property does not interfere with the date stamps that are stored in the file itself.
-Various programs put their own date and time records in the file contents or meta-tags like Microsoft Office products and other software.
-Virtually there might be a file format which at the file content level presupposes infinite number of file dates and times fixed, yet there is only one last Accessed date attribute at the file systems level per file.
+Like all file attributes, last accessed date is recorded in file system, not in the file contents.
+This file property does not interfere with the date stamps that are stored in the file itself.
+Various applications put their own date and time records in the file contents or meta-tags like Microsoft Office products.

 regeditin Search input on Start Menu, locate

 NtfsDisableLastAccessUpdatevalue data to

 0. After this change, the system has to be restarted.
 Alternatively, run the following command with administrator rights: